nadrimajstor/micropython-wiki/Home.md

 * Ongoing effort to document [[Differences]] between CPython and MicroPython.

 #### The pyb module
 This module allows access to the internal peripherals of the microcontroller chip.
-Initially, the 405RG chip noted above will be supported.
+Initially, the 405RG chip noted above is supported.
 Support for more microcontrollers may be added in future releases.
-Some developer related information can be found here: [[pyb module|pyb module]].
-But the user centric information is on the [main site](http://micropython.org/).
+Documentation: http://docs.micropython.org/en/latest/library/pyb.html

 ### Development
 * [[ContributorGuidelines]] - get to know MicroPython approach.